NAHco-code/JavascriptCodeQuiz/README.md

 ## Bug Fix Road Map

-Timer stops when user selects first answer.
+Timer is currently set to 10 for testing.
+Working on timer penalty for incorrect answers.
 High scores feature is currently unavailable.
 Question counter not styled.
 Result Box not enabled.

 ### Visuals